oksana93/tecforce/frontend/README.md

 Expand variables already on your machine for use in your `.env` file (using [dotenv-expand](https://github.com/motdotla/dotenv-expand)).

-For example, to get the environment variable `npm_package_version`:
+For example, to getCities the environment variable `npm_package_version`:

 ```
 REACT_APP_VERSION=$npm_package_version